Ports of Call

 Cruise ships in Acapulco berth at the rather unattractive Acapulco terminal in the north of the bay, near Costera Miguel Aleman.
 There are good facilities here, including tourist information, internet access, shopping and taxis, and the old town is only 15 minutes' walk away.

 There is plenty to see and do in Acapulco!
 Catch some sun on Revolcadero Beach, a truly gorgeous stretch of sand.
 Further up the bay, watch the famous cliff divers plunge from the cliff into the sea below; Plaza Las Glorias/El Mirado is an ideal vantage point.
-Explore the historical district of Plaza Alvarez, then head to the 18th-century fortress of El Fuerte de San Diego, before taking a photo of the city from the El Mirador view point, overlooking the city.
+Explore the historical district of Plaza Alvarez, then head to the 18th-century fortress of El Fuerte de San Diego, before taking a photo of the city from the El Mirador view point.

 Grilled red snapper